Zach-Deladev/php-codesnippets/readme.md

 ## Register.php

 ![alt text](./media/php-register.png)

+New users can register for the website on the registration page, which has a simple, streamlined design that is simple to use.
+With simple instructions and prompts to lead users through the registration process, the website is designed to be user-friendly.

+The registration form itself is simple to use and contains fields where users can fill in details about themselves, like their name, email address, and password.
+The registration procedure may be completed quickly and easily thanks to the clear instructions and prompts that walk the user through each stage.

+Overall, new users may easily register and begin using thewebsite right away thanks to the registration page's straightforward, user-friendly, and effective design.
+Existing users can easily access their accounts by simply clicking the link to log in, which is clearly displayed.

+Code:

-The offered code is a PHP script that registers a user and adds their information into a database table named 'users'.
+The code is a PHP script that registers a user and adds their information into a database table named 'users'.
 Also, the script verifies user input and, if necessary, shows error messages.

 Using this code has the following advantages:

 - Improved Security: The code connects to the database using the PDO package, which helps thwart SQL injection attacks.
 The password is additionally hashed using PHP's password hash function, which further strengthens the security of user data.
 - Error handling: The script verifies user input and, if necessary, shows error messages.
 This makes the registration process more user-friendly by ensuring that the user inputs the right information into the form.